phpiwillbethebest/jsTrainingProject/readme.md

 8. Add dots to slider
 8. Updated slider func with rex epx
 9. Add calcutator functionality
+10. Converted the project into a modular structure

-to initialize npm use:
+1. to initialize npm use:
 npm init
-we need json server for dev purposes: npm i json-server -g
+2. we need json server for dev purposes: npm i json-server -g

+3. just a note working with webpack: npx webpack